The Creative Project

 - How can others help make an impact?

 How is your project funded?
 Every artist and project has a different answer to this question.
-You might already have committed partners with or to support your project.
+You might already have committed partners with in-kind donations or crowdfunding to support your project.
 Maybe you have been building a project from personal funds as a starting point and are seeking funding as a next step in the development of the project.
 Other artists might be operating as a functioning business and need support to expand the reach of their work.
 Regardless, you need to possess a firm grasp on the financial status of your project.
 Be prepared to explain how the new funding helps move the project forward, and for longer term initiatives, how you plan to build a framework of sustainability.

 How can others help make an impact?
 This is the moment where you make “the ask” of your listener.
 Your goal with this question is to either identify specifically how the person you are speaking with can help you or provide an explicit way for someone to help.
 This conversation will be different every time, as you are not asking potential funders, granting organizations, collaborators, patrons, and audience members for the same thing.
 Thus, a crystal-clear understanding of why you are speaking with an individual or organization informs the potential outcome of the conversation.
 One helpful technique involves identifying the desired outcome and working backwards from that point.
 This allows you to create a framework for the conversation to help drive the discussion towards the result that you intend.